 Student Counselling Service

-The b!st, the counselling centre of the Studentenwerk, offers students at the University of Augsburg counselling for social, legal or psychological problems.
+B!st, Studierendenwerk’s advisory service, offers students at the University of Augsburg advice on social, legal, and psychological problems.

-Counselling is free of charge (already included in the fees for the Studentenwerk) and confidential (duty of confidentiality).
-A lawyer, a social counsellor, a qualified psychologist and the representative for students with disabilities and chronic illnesses are available to help you.
+Advice is free (it is included in the Studierendenwerk fee) and confidential.
+A lawyer, a social worker, a certified psychologist, and the representative for students with disabilities and chronic illnesses are available to help you.

 b!st – Beratung im Studierendenwerk Augsburg

-The Perspectives Counselling Service of the Student Counselling Service accompanies the process of (re)orientation and change by providing counselling and information.
+Orientation advice helps students navigate the process of (re)orientation and change by providing both counselling and helpful information.

-If your doubts about your studies have more to do with learning problems or exam nerves, then the learning counselling or the psychological counselling at the Central Student Counselling Office are the right people to contact.
+If your doubts have more to do with learning problems or exam anxiety, then contacting learning tips and advice or the psychological counselling team may be more appropriate.

 Useful links and tips: